tmpfs/mxl/README.md

 Launches tmux profiles by invoking `source-file` ensuring your tmux configurations are completely portable, see [tmux.conf](https://github.com/freeformsystems/mxl/blob/master/tmux.conf).

+This document is a brief introduction and guide, see `mxl help` and `mxl help <cmd>` for the man pages.

 Requires [node](http://nodejs.org) and [npm](http://www.npmjs.org).

 ## Install